 Shortly after my second mat leave, I came to share a workspace with an incredible, wise human.
 One day, she pulled out a massive binder from the drawer.
-The mere fact that it was a binder was shocking, but it was what she did next that transformed me that day.
+The mere fact that it was a binder was shocking, but it was what she did next that was downright brilliant!

 As she flipped through the pages, she recounted the work she had done.
 Almost like looking through a photo album, she reminisced about the good work she had done, the challenges some projects presented and the incredible experiences each one brought.

 I didn’t have a binder per se.
 But I had other work memorabilia – copies of presentations, and congratulatory emails from previous managers and mentors.
 There were photos from conferences and fun evenings out with colleagues.
 I also had my LinkedIn profile, and a rich gallery of Facebook and Insta memories.

 I went through these and started to remember the work I had done, the experiences and people I worked with, as well as the challenges I had successfully overcome.
 The memories let me see that, yes, I had something worthy to bring to the table.

 Here’s an obvious one for you: we women are pretty damn hard on ourselves.
 We set an impossibly high bar for ourselves, yet we have an uncanny ability to see the incredible feats our friends and colleagues perform on the daily.

 So, when we are struggling to assess the value we offer the world, ask a friend to share what they believe is your best quality.
 The more people you poll, the better.
 Not only will their feedback lift your spirits, it’s likely you’ll hear a few surprising tidbits that will reframe how you think and talk about yourself.